 There are three stages of calcific tendonitis:

-- Pre-calcific: This is the initial stage of calcification in which changes take place at the cellular level.
-Due to this, the movement is associated with pain and there will be decreased range of motion.
+- Pre-calcific: This is the initial stage of calcification, in which changes take place at the cellular level.
+Because of this, movement is associated with pain, and the range of motion will decrease.

 - Post-calcific: It is the recovery stage in which the calcium deposits are replaced by healthy tissue of the tendons.
 The range of movements begins to improve during this stage.